cupy/cupy/docs/source/tutorial/basic.rst

 We have done the zeroing manually in the previous section.
 The line above is an equivalent and simpler way to initialize the gradients.

-Then, after computing gradient of each parameter, :meth:`~Optimizer.update` method runs one iteration of optimization
+Then, after computing gradient of each parameter, :meth:`~Optimizer.update` method runs one iteration of optimization:

 .. doctest::